INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2024.md

 - [Spanish SDI Catalogue](https://www.idee.es/csw-inspire-idee/srv/spa/catalog.search)
 - [Official Catalogue of Inspire Data and Services (CODSI)](https://www.idee.es/csw-codsi-idee/srv/spa/catalog.search#/home)

-Classification of the spatial datasets contained in the Spanish SDI:
+The spatial data is published in the above catalogs and is classified as follows:

 - **Annex I, II and III datasets** have been published and most of them are harmonized according to INSPIRE.
 - **Priority datasets** referring to environmental regulations have been identified and published.
 - **High value datasets** defined in Regulation (EU) 2023/138 classified as geospatial, Earth observation and environment and mobility.

-All of them are published through visualization and download services.
+All of them are published through view and download services.

 [**Spanish SDI paltform**](https://plataforma.idee.es/en/inicio) is meeting point for developers in the geospatial community, where different initiatives are brought together and their reuse is made easier: